portlandrobotics/Brush-Bots/README.md

 For more information about this project, see the project web site: <http://colab.portlandrobotics.org/>

 The current code base consists of Arduino sketches using an adapted core for the ATTiny44 MCU.

-The necessary Arduino hardware files are under the arduino_brushbot subdirectory.
+The necessary hardware core files are in the partsSwarmHardware project.
+Check that out into your Arduino hardware subdirectory.